Magento SEO – Definitive guide (2018)

 ReloadSEO for Magento

 It takes a lot of work to improve your position in the search engines.
-Hiring a SEO expert to do this for you can cost a lot of money.
-That’s why we’ve made an extension for Magento which helps you with optimizing the content yourself.
-All you’ve got to do is to start writing your content and our extension will give you real time feedback on how to optimize it!
-This way, you can make sure that your webshop is optimized.
+Hiring an SEO expert to do this for you can cost a lot of money.
+That’s why we’ve made an extension for Magento which helps you with optimizing your Magento store yourself.

 We believe that ReloadSEO can be of great assistance when you want to optimize your Magento Store.
-You can do keyword research in our extension and after you’ve done your keyword research, you can enter the keyword for each page/collection/product/blog:
+You can do keyword research in our extension and after you’ve done your keyword research, you can enter the keyword for each page/collection/product/blog.
+This will give you real-time feedback so that you instantly know if your page is fully optimized or what you will have to change to get a 100% SEO score.

 - Direct keyword research in Magento because of the integrated connection with the Google API